 An Easy Guide to Motorhome Electrics

 It’s really a bit of trial and error until you understand your appliances requirements and how caravan and motorhome electrics work.
 When connected to EHU make sure to uncoil your extension lead fully.
 Leaving them coiled can cause overheating and lead to fires.

-Unless you have a compression model, your fridge will not work from your 12v leisure battery.
+Unless you have a compression fridge, your absorption fridge will not work from your 12 volt leisure battery.
 The option to switch to 12v means the vehicle battery powers the fridge when the engine is running.
 This is because of the need to switch gas off when driving, although there are now systems which mean you don’t have to do that.

+An Easy Guide to Motorhome Electrics